What is tracking?

-Test 1 – the dogs must track someone they know for approximately 400 metres.
-The track itself will have 2 changes of direction of somewhere between 90 and 150 degrees with the first change of direction a minimum of 100 metres after the start.
 There will be one article dropped on the track by the track layer, however the dog does not need to indicate the article to gain a pass.
 The track is laid between 20 and 45 minutes before the dog starts so there is plenty of fresh scent for the dog to find.
-The track layer themselves or an article placed by the track later must be found at the end of the track for the dog to pass test 1.
+The track layer themselves or an article placed by the track layer is always placed at the end for the dog to find.

 NSW Breeder Identification Number: B000685661 | Victoria Source Number: EE102260